-British civilian alternativist religious conscientious objector in agricultural, hospital and relief work in GB 1940-1947
+British civilian alternativist conscientious objector in GB, 1939-1945

-REEL 4 Protesting against arms trade.
-Pessimism about effectiveness of peace movements in preventing war.
+REEL 4 Continues: protesting against arms trade; opinion of effectiveness of peace movement in preventing war.